lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/example4/README.md

 With the inventory used in the prior example 3 as the starting point, make the groups 'override', 'product1', and 'product2' have the same depth.

 Add a group 'foo' between 'override' and 'top_group', such that 'override' is the same depth, 3 levels deep, as 'product1' and 'product2'.
-Note the 'cluster' child group now has a depth of 4, resulting in it have the greatest depth path.
+Note the 'cluster' child group now has a depth of 4, resulting in it have the greatest depth path among the other groups (product1/product2).

 ```mermaid